Foster Care Adoption

 Basic Steps to Adopt:

-- Inquiry/Intake Application: If you are a resident of South Carolina, you may call, email or submit an inquiry from our website to learn about the adoption process or about a specific featured child.
-Once you are ready to complete an adoption intake application, contact the SC Heart Gallery to inform us.
-We will contact you by phone to gather basic information about you and your family then submit the completed application to the SC Department of Social Services (SCDSS).
+- Inquiry/Intake Application: If you are a resident of South Carolina, you may email or submit an inquiry from our website to learn about a specific featured child or about the adoption process.
+Once you are ready to complete an adoption intake application, the SC Heart Gallery will forward your information to Heartfelt Calling, a division of the SC Foster Parent Association.
+Heartfelt Calling is contracted by the SC Department of Social Services (SCDSS) to provide pre-service training to families who wish to foster or adopt.

-- Orientation: After reviewing your application, SCDSS will invite you and your family to a parent orientation where you are given a packet with instructions and additional paperwork to complete.
-DSS general requirements include background checks, fingerprints, and Central Registry checks on all household members 18 or older; copies of birth certificates, marriage licenses, divorce petitions & decrees, military discharge papers; family history/background, household income & expenses, education/work history, current medical reports; and written references from non-relatives.
+- Orientation: After reviewing your application, Heartfelt Calling will invite you and your family to a parent orientation where you are given a packet with instructions and additional paperwork to complete.
+As a part of the adoption application process, the SCDSS requires background checks, fingerprints, and Central Registry checks on all household members 18 or older; copies of birth certificates, marriage licenses, divorce petitions & decrees, military discharge papers; family history/background, household income & expenses, education/work history, current medical reports; and written references from non-relatives.
 DHEC and the fire marshal will also complete sanitation and safety inspections of your home.

-- Training: An adoption specialist from SCDSS will invite you to attend two days of Foster/Adopt training through Heartfelt Calling (a division of the SC Foster Parent Association) and one day of adoption-specific training.
+- Training: An adoption specialist from SCDSS will enroll you in two Saturday, eight-hour Foster/Adopt Parent training sessions through Heartfelt Calling, and will then schedule an additional four-hour adoption training.

 - Home Study/Pre-placement Investigation: Once training and home inspections are successfully completed, a certified adoption investigator (CI) schedules a minimum of two home visits to interview all family members, review your application documents, and assess your family’s acceptance of background factors and readiness to adopt.
 The CI completes a home study and submits to the regional SCDSS Adoption Division to determine if your study is approved or denied.